Write a Breakup Letter

 What you write in a breakup letter is very important.
 The objective of any breakup is ending the relationship.
 This should be done with a focus on closure.
 Closure means not leaving any doors open to continue your relationship.
 It does not mean you can't be friends.
 It does not mean you can't still talk.
 It does however mean that your relationship is absolutely and irrevocably finished.
 To make sure you express this clearly in your own breakup letter, we're going to go over some important steps below.

-- 1Explain yourself.You need to be very clear in your intention of breaking up.
+- 1You need to be very clear in your intention of breaking up.
 It means you should not dance around the issue.
 Do both yourself and the person you're breaking up with a favor and from the beginning let him or her know that you are breaking up with him or her.
 There is no need to be unpleasant, unkind, or rude.
-Simply be honest and direct.Advertisement
+Simply be honest and direct.Explain yourself.Advertisement

 Sample Breakup Letter